renovate-bot/khulnasoft-lab-_-xsoar-py/README.md

 4. For further reading about Poetry, you can refer to [Poetry documentation](https://python-poetry.org/).

-You have now setup the your `demisto-py` dev environment!
+You have now setup the your `xsoar-py` dev environment!

 To activate it simply run: `poetry shell`.